-Response to your recent enquiry: Unitywater infrastructure is located on the property
+Response to your recent enquiry: More detailed information is required

 Your recent Before You Dig (BYDA) enquiry about the location of water and sewerage assets on your property of interest has been sent to Unitywater.

 Unitywater has located water and/or sewerage infrastructure on the property.
 Attached is a map locating the infrastructure and identifying the type of infrastructure that has been identified.
 The map and information contained on this map is valid for 30 days from Unitywater plan print date.